lawrancej/CompilerKit/README.md

 ## How will this work?
 This library will use [GObject](http://developer.gnome.org/gobject/stable/) internally.

 We will employ test-first pair programming in the development of CompilerKit.
-(By the way, if you have a better name for this, I’m all ears.)
+(By the way, if you have a better name for this, Iï¿½m all ears.)

 Testing and documentation first ensures that we consider the usage of this library before we develop it.
 It also helps track development progress by test completion and coverage.